triton-inference-server/backend/examples/README.md

 ### Custom Batching

-When using the dynamic batcher, Triton allows you to set custom batching rules on top of the default dynamic batcher behavior by passing in a library that implements the custom batching API.
+When using the dynamic batcher, Triton allows you to set custom batching rules on top of the specified dynamic batcher behavior by passing in a library that implements the custom batching API.
 Two example batching libraries are located in the [batching_strategies directory](batching_strategies).

 For this tutorial, you can use the [volume_batching](batching_strategies/volume_batching) example to set up a maximum byte volume per request.
 To do so, first build the volume batching library and install it in a local directory using the following commands:
 ```